Differentiable monotonicity-preserving schemes for discontinuous Galerkin methods on arbitrary meshes: Monotonicity Properties

 Next, we prove positivity.
 Let us consider that at some time step $m$ the solution becomes negative, and consider the degree of freedom $a$ in which the minimum value is attained.
 Using the previous result for a minimum at the discrete level, we have that $\delta_t u_a\geq 0$ and thus $u_a^m \geq u_a^{m-1}$.
 It leads to a contradiction, since $u_a^{m-1}\geq 0$.
 Hence, the solution must remain positive. \end{proof}

-\begin{corollary} If the discrete problem \eqref{eq-absdscrtpbm} meets the conditions in Th. \ref{thm-led}, then it leads to solutions that satisfy the local DMP in Def. \ref{def-DMP} at every time $t^n$, for $n=1,...N^t$. \end{corollary} \begin{proof} By the LED property we know that a discrete maximum (resp. minimum) will be bounded above (resp. below) by the solution at the previous time step.
+\begin{corollary} \JB{If the problem in \eqref{eq-absdscrtpbm} is discretized in time with BE and it} meets the conditions in Th. \ref{thm-led}, then it leads to solutions that satisfy the local DMP in Def. \ref{def-DMP} at every time $t^n$, for $n=1,...N^t$. \end{corollary} \begin{proof} By the LED property we know that a discrete maximum (resp. minimum) will be bounded above (resp. below) by the solution at the previous time step.
 Proceeding by induction, the solution will be bounded by the initial condition $u_h^0$ and the boundary conditions imposed at any previous time step. \end{proof}

 Following \cite[Th.
 1]{codina_discontinuity-capturing_1993}, we can prove that the steady counterpart of problem \eqref{eq-absdscrtpbm} is DMP-preserving.